-Revenue-to-count is the allowable revenue produced successfully in the insurance period.
+RTC is the allowable revenue produced successfully in the insurance period.
 It also includes revenue amounts determined to be produced by the inventory adjustments, accounts receivable adjustments, revenue representing any uninsurable losses, value assigned for abandoned commodities, indemnities from other crop insurance policies, and net gains from commodity hedging or speculation.

-The following table provides the steps for calculating revenue-to-count.
+The following table provides the steps for calculating RTC.

 Step Action Applicable Procedure Reference 1 Determine insured's allowable revenue for the policy year.
-Paragraph 44 2 Adjust the allowable revenue determined in step one, if Paragraph 103 applicable.
-3 Adjust the allowable revenue determined in step two by Subparagraph 101B adding or subtracting, as applicable, required adjustments for accounts receivable.
-4 Adjust the allowable revenue determined in step three by Subparagraph 101C adding or subtracting, as applicable, required adjustments on Inventory Report for commodities not held to realize a gain.

-Step Action Applicable Procedure Reference 5 Adjust the allowable revenue determined in step four by adding or subtracting, as applicable, required adjustments on the Market Animals and Nursery Inventory Report for commodities held to realize a gain.
+Paragraph 44 2 Adjust the allowable revenue determined in step one, if applicable.
+Paragraph 103 3 Adjust the allowable revenue determined in step two by adding or subtracting, as applicable, required adjustments for accounts receivable.
+Subparagraph 101B 4 Adjust the allowable revenue determined in step three by adding or subtracting, as applicable, required adjustments on Inventory Report for commodities not held to realize a gain.
+Subparagraph 101C 5 Adjust the allowable revenue determined in step four by adding or subtracting, as applicable, required adjustments on the Market Animals and Nursery Inventory Report for commodities held to realize a gain.
 Paragraphs 143 and 144 for animals and nursery commodities 6 Add all values assigned for uninsured causes of loss to the allowable revenue determined in step five.
 Paragraph 44 7 Add the value assigned to abandoned acreage/commodities to the allowable revenue determined in step six.
-Paragraph 44 8 Add any net gain from commodity hedging and speculation, not less than zero, to the allowable revenue determined in step seven.
-Paragraph 44 9 Add the total of any indemnity received from an insurance policy covering insured commodities authorized under the Act and any other Federal program payments to the allowable revenue determined in step eight.
-Exceptions: Do not include: 1.
+8 Add any net gain from commodity hedging and speculation, not less than zero, to the allowable revenue determined in step seven.
+Paragraph 44 9 Add the total of any indemnity received from an insurance policy covering insured commodities authorized under the Act which covers commodities insured under WFRP, that applies to the portion of the commodity insured under WFRP, to the allowable revenue determined in step eight.
+Paragraph 44 Exceptions: Do not include: 1.
 ARC/PLC payments; 2.
-NAP payments; 3.
-Replant payments; or 4. indemnities paid by another policy for damage or loss to a commodity that is not covered by WFRP such as timber, animals for show, pasture or rangeland insured under the Rainfall Index or Vegetation Index policies, or commodities or portions of commodities produced for feed for use on the insured's operation.
-Paragraph 44 10 Add any indemnities from insurance policies not authorized under the Act that exceed the deductible (adjusted for Paragraph 123 expenses, if applicable).
+Replant payments; or 3. indemnities paid by another policy for damage or loss to a commodity that is not covered by WFRP such as timber, animals for show, pasture or rangeland insured under the Rainfall Index or Vegetation Index policies, or commodities or portions of commodities produced for feed for use on the insured's operation.